hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/partitioning.md

    * ValueSet
    * CodeSystem
    * ConceptMap

+* **Search Parameters are not partitioned**: There is only one set of SearchParameter resources for the entire system, and any search parameters will apply to resources in all partitions.
+All SearchParameter resources must be stored in the default partition.

 * **Bulk Operations are not partition aware**: Bulk export operations will export data across all partitions.